Key Facts

 When to Use

-- •When calculating compound interest or exponential growth rates.
+- •When calculating continuous compound interest or population growth models.

 How It Works

-- •Input the exponent value to define the power.
+- •Enter the desired exponent value (x) into the input field.

-- •Set your desired decimal precision to control the rounding of the final result.
+- •Set the decimal precision (between 0 and 15) to control the exactness of the output.

 Use Cases